googlearchive/firebase-util/src/join/README.md

 `@param {Firebase|Object} path`: any number of paths to be joined, see [config](#configuration_options)

-This is the intersection of the two or more paths (an INNER JOIN), so that only records existing in all paths provided are returned.
+This returns a [JoinedRecord](api_joinedrecord) containing the intersection of the two or more paths (an INNER JOIN), so that only records existing in all paths provided are returned.

 For example, given this data